 - (1) Discuss any health or safety concerns you have with your PCMO and SSM. - (2) Read through the Services and Reporting Information handout.
 The most essential information about available services and the differences between Restricted and Standard Reporting options is at the beginning.
-Your PCMO or SSM can help explain your options and address any questions you have. - (3) On the VPF, select the services you would like to receive.
+Your PCMO or SSM can help explain your options and address any questions you have.
+You may decline support services and reporting options and you have the option to reconsider these resources at any point in time. - (3) On the VPF, select the services you would like to receive.
 Note that some of the services require a Standard Report.
-Remember that you can request additional services at any time. - (4) Choose the kind of report you prefer (Standard or Restricted). - (5) Sign the VPF and return it to your PCMO.
+Remember that you can request additional services at any time. - (4) Choose the kind of report you prefer (Standard or Restricted).
+If you are not sure which type of report you want to choose at this time, that's okay; we will treat your report as Restricted until you are ready to make your decision. - (5) Sign the VPF and return it to your PCMO.
 Your PCMO will make a copy of the form for you.
 The copy of the form and the information packet are yours to keep for future reference.